-To put the relay in the "Programmed" state, press either of the A VALUE keys once and then press replate Trouble LED will turn off and the In Service LED will turn on.
-The settings for the relay can be programmed manually (refer to Chapter 5) via the faceplate keypad or remotely (refer to the EnerVista UR Setup Help file) via the EnerVista UR Setup software interface.
+To put the relay in the "Programmed" state, press either of the AVALUE we keys once and then press Interest.
+The face-plate Trouble LED will turn off and the In Service LED will turn on.
+The settings for the relay can be programmed manually (refer to Chapter 5) via the face-plate keypad or remotely (refer to the EnerVista UR Setup Help file) via the EnerVista UR Setup software interface.